 Swiss Meringue Buttercream

-This meringue buttercream is the best, easiest and tastiest icing to use when decorating cakes.
-It is also very stable and resilient.
-If you do not add the butter and flavoring in the last stage, you can bake this type of meringue with great success for design elements such as birds, rosettes and disks.
-Swiss meringue seems like it is a lot of work, but this icing is very forgiving if mistakes are made.
+This meringue buttercream is the best, easiest, and tastiest icing to use when decorating cakes.
+Egg whites and sugar are combined and heated in a double boiler until the sugar has dissolved and the egg whites are cooked; then the mixture is whipped into its signature glossy texture, and mixed with plenty of butter.
+Swiss meringue may seem like it is a lot of work, but this icing is very forgiving if mistakes are made.
 For example, if the buttercream looks like scrambled eggs after the butter is added, continue to beat it on low speed until it cools a little and it will thicken up.

-This meringue is a lovely light icing that is not too sweet and perfect for decorating cakes and cupcakes because it is firm, stable, and glossy.
+This meringue is a lovely light icing that is not too sweet and perfect for decorating cakes and cupcakes since it is firm, stable, and glossy.
 Italian meringue is not usually attempted by home chefs because cooking sugar can be intimidating the first time but it is well worth the effort.

 Tips and Techniques

-- Caster sugar is a great option for meringue products although granulated and icing sugar can also be used in a recipe.
+Caster sugar is a great option for meringue products, although granulated and icing sugar can also be used in a recipe.
 Each type will produce a different texture and flavor in the finished product.
 However, icing sugar should never be used alone because the meringues will be very sweet with no depth of flavor.

 You can use egg whites from a carton instead of separating the eggs yourself.
 There is a slight difference in volume (fresh whites whip up a bit more fluffy) but you won't waste the yolks using a carton of whites.